anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption>55 mm expander plug that extends past the stem clamping zone for the top and bottom pinch bolts.</figcaption>
 </figure>

 The area near the upper headset bearing is also highly loaded, but for a different reason.
 That area sees bending and bearing reaction loads as the fork transmits braking and road impacts into the head tube.
-The expander plug does not usually need to extend into the head tube itself.
-The more important requirement is that it supports the stem clamp area and that the spacer stack remains within the fork or frame manufacturer’s limit.
+Guidance suggests that the expander plug does not usually need to extend into the head tube itself.

 I cut the steerer tube approximately 1 to 2mm longer than ideal, so I added a 2mm spacer above the stem to allow proper headset compression.

-## L-TWOO RX Groupset
+## L-TWOO RX groupset

 Overall, I am very happy with the L-TWOO RX groupset.
 Long-term reliability is still unknown, but so far the shifting has been as good as anything else I have used.
 The shifters are probably the best part of the groupset.
 The rubber hoods feel high quality, and I like the Campagnolo-style thumb lever.
 The levers also have pre-travel adjustment, which lets you fine-tune braking engagement.